MustafaKhan670093/Lane-And-Road-Detection-Research/README.md

 </p>

 I am currently looking at whether [PINet](https://github.com/koyeongmin/PINet) or the [Ultra Fast Lane Detection](https://github.com/cfzd/Ultra-Fast-Lane-Detection) networks can be integrated into the existing system with good results.
 Additionally, I am also exploring the potential for post processing pipelines, initializing sensor information and other methods which adjust/improve classifiers can be used to improve the performance of the car.

+Code to be shared here once I get approval about what can and can't be made open source.
+Since we are currently still competing with our car in the SAE Autodrive Challenge, this may take some time.
+Thanks for understanding!